DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/assessment-only-route-to-qts.md

 ---
-title: "Assessment only route to QTS"
+title: "Train to teach if you’ve worked as an unqualified teacher"
-heading: "Assessment only route to QTS for unqualified teachers"
+heading: "Train to teach if you’ve worked as an unqualified teacher"
 description: |-
   Find out about the assessment only route to qualified teacher status (QTS) for unqualified teachers who have worked in a classroom.
 date: "2021-06-08"